 Federal Student Aid ID (FSA ID)

-The FSA ID—a user-created username and password—is required for students, parents, and borrowers to authenticate their identity and access their federal student aid information online.
-The websites and applications that use an FSA ID to log in are fafsa.gov, the myStudentAid mobile app, StudentLoans.gov, NSLDS Student Access, StudentAid.gov, the Application for Borrower Defense to Loan Repayment, and the Federal Student Aid Feedback System.
+FSA ID—a user-created username and password—is required for students, parents, and borrowers to authenticate their identity and access their federal student aid information online.
+Several federal websites and applications use an FSA ID to log in, including the online FAFSA (which may be completed on desktop and laptop computers or mobile devices, such as phones and tablets), NSLDS Student Access, StudentAid.gov, the Borrower Defense to Loan Repayment Application, and the Federal Student Aid Feedback Center.

-Recent FSA ID website enhancements include:
+FSA ID website features include:

 Applicants can create an FSA ID when they begin to complete the FAFSA, or they have the option to obtain one ahead of time.
 For more information about the FSA ID, refer to the Filling Out a FAFSA section of the studentaid.gov website.